“Home isn’t where you’re from, it’s where you find light when all grows dark.” ~Pierce Brown

 CS International Airport, Mumbai.
 5:15 p.m.

 Dr. Charak dragged his trolley bag through the spick and span airport, his wise eyes sparkling again.
-Looking for his children in the crowd of people waiting, he spotted a tall, athletic, beautiful lady, her eyes moist, and a tall, strong man, smiling widely at him, with the same warm eyes and respectful demeanor that he had possessed even when he was younger.
+Looking for his children in the crowd of people waiting, he spotted a tall, athletic, beautiful lady, her eyes moist, and a tall, lean but strong man, smiling widely at him, with the same warm eyes and respectful demeanor that he had possessed even when he was younger.
 Both of them looked very different from when he had last seen them, about ten years ago.
 But there was no doubt that they were Shunya and Shlok.

 They ran towards him, smiling widely.
 He was smiling at them too.
 They couldn’t even speak for a while, they were so overwhelmed.
 Dr. Charak— their mentor, their guru, their father, had come back.
 And he was just the same.
 They bend down together to touch is feet.
 They felt his hand touch their head.
 And when they looked up, he pulled them into a warm hug.
 The hug lasted for a few seconds, but in those few seconds, all of them could feel the energy surging through them.
 Their powers had recognized each other, and made the same old contact when they came together.